AriGute/MobileGame/README.md

 # MobileGame
 2D game made for Android and mobile course project.

+## The game:
+The player must kill as many evil green goo without dying.

 ## Program Purpose
 **The project must meet a number of conditions:**